 In one of our earlier posts, we have seen what Root Certificates are.
-There may be times, when some companies or users may feel the need to manage and configure Trusted Root Certificates, so as to prevent other users in the domain from configuring their own set.
-In this post, we will see how to manage Trusted Root Certificates & add certificates to Trusted Root Certification Authorities store in Windows 10/8.1.
+There may be times, when some companies or users may feel the need to manage and configure Trusted Root Certificates, to prevent other users in the domain from configuring their own set.
+In this post, we will see how to manage Trusted Root Certificates & add certificates to the Trusted Root Certification Authorities store in Windows 10/8.1.

 Manage Trusted Root Certificates in Windows

 To add certificates to the Trusted Root Certification Authorities store for a local computer, from the WinX Menu in Windows 10/8.1, open Run box, type mmc and hit Enter to open the Microsoft Management Control.

 Press the File menu link and select Add/Remove Snap-in.
 Now under Available snap-ins, click Certificates, and then click Add.